Haivision/srt/docs/LowLevelInfo.md

 ## Introduction

-This documnent will contain loose information for various topis referring to the SRT source code describing some cross-source analysis that would be unobvious for a source code reviewer.
+This document will contain loose information for various topics referring to the SRT source code describing some cross-source analysis that would be non-obvious for a source code reviewer.
 It's not a complete documentation of anything, rather a collection of various kind of information retrieved during development and even reverse engineering.